 Last year, my New Year’s resolution wasn’t just one thing.
-I was proud of myself for doing something new and set monthly intentions instead.
+Instead, I set monthly intentions.
 January was “declutter”; February was” no-spend”; March was “social media break”; and April was “read two full books.”
 I thought sharing my progress on social media would keep me accountable.

-I did a killer job decluttering in January.
-Marie Kondo’s Netflix show Tidying Up had just been released, so it was top of mind and easier to accomplish when winter weather, including multiple snow days, kept us indoors.
-I purged and donated a bunch of old toys and clothes, bought a bunch of organizational merch from Target, and did a digital declutter by downloading Unroll.me to take control of my exploding email inbox, and set roles and limits for my social media use (goodbye, Snapchat).
-But life happens, and I honestly couldn’t tell you what my intentions were after April because I didn’t capture them anywhere except in an Instagram story I didn’t save.
+Winter weather made it easier to accomplish January’s decluttering, especially when multiple snow days that kept us indoors.
+I purged and donated a bunch of old toys and clothes and bought a bunch of organizational merch from Target.
+Digital decluttering was helped by downloading Unroll.me to take control of my email inbox and setting limits for my social media use (goodbye, Snapchat and my Facebook App).
+But life happens, and I honestly couldn’t tell you what my intentions were after April because I didn’t capture them anywhere.

 So like most resolutions, it didn’t stick.

-This year, I sought out to find some new ideas where my family (and some old-school documentation) could help keep me accountable, rather than relying on social media for the job.
+This year, I sought out to find some new ideas where my family could help keep me accountable.
 Here are some ideas for New Year’s resolution alternatives that can include the whole family.

 2. Make a Vision Board